In this digital age, all marketing falls under two categories: outbound marketing and inbound marketing.

 As you can see, inbound marketing seems to offer a more user-friendly way to reach people.
 There are, however, advantages and disadvantages to each option.
 Let’s look at those next.

-Advantages and Disadvantages of Outbound Marketing
+Advantages of Outbound Marketing

 As far as advantages go, outbound marketing stands the test of time.
 It was around long before the Internet became a “thing” and was effectively used to reach customers for decades in the 20th century.